How to Choose the Best NPS Software

 This is the DIY, in-house option.
-You’ll just need a very basic email survey tool to collect customer NPS ratings, and then a spreadsheet where an employee can manually enter the results and manually analyze the data.
+These solutions may work if you need a very basic email survey tool to collect customer NPS ratings, and then you use spreadsheets to manually enter the results and then manually analyze the data.
 Our simple NPS Calculator can help crunch numbers for this option.

 - It's cheap.
 This option will cost you the fewest dollars up-front, while still giving you access to the NPS process.

 - Response rates will likely suffer.
 Most CRMs and email providers can’t embed your NPS survey directly in the email—so you’ll need to ask customers to follow a link instead.
 That will almost certainly reduce your response rates to below 5%, leaving you with little actionable feedback and less reliable data.
 (For comparison, our customers’ average response rate hovers around 30%).

 - You may inadvertently create a bad experience.
 Without automatically triggered workflows, it will be challenging to respond to customers or properly escalate issues to close the loop on customer feedback.
 If you don’t respond in a timely manner, you may end up negatively impacting customer experience just by asking for feedback.

 - You’ll need to invest time.
 Lots of time.
 You’ll need someone to maintain and manage your feedback program, and may need to hire a dedicated IT or CX specialist just to keep the workflow moving—likely negating any cost savings in the long run.

 Bottom line: home-grown NPS is terribly inefficient.
 If all you need is a one-time snapshot of your company’s Net Promoter Score, you can probably get by with a survey and a spreadsheet.
-But if you want to capture NPS over time to evaluate your customer experience in a meaningful way, or actually use the feedback to inform your business, you’ll find that a DIY “solution” can actually create a lot of problems.
+But if you want to capture NPS over time to evaluate your customer experience in a meaningful way, or especially to use the feedback to inform your business, you’ll find that a DIY solution creates a lot of problems.